 “So this museum doesn’t even know the name of the man who built it?”
 Rob asked.

-“No, but that’s never bothered me.
-I preserve what I found, not what I never had.
+“It does, as I have recovered many of the names.
+He was Dr. Jumpinjack Weedr, though most of his workers remain nameless.
+Even if I hadn’t it never would’ve bothered me.
+I preserve what I find, not what I never had.
 One has to let the sand slip through their fingers to find the beach glass it buried.”

 “Sounds backward to me.
 There’s nothing to preserve at all if the folk are gone.
 The very concept of preservation is a folk invention.
 Nature just divides being into two simple states: being and ceased.”

 “Tell me Captain, if a scrawn were to scuttle in front of you and suddenly die, and you wished to preserve its memory, what would you do?”